shahzeb61518/shahzeb61518/README.md

 #### I’m Shah a MERN stack Developer with 3 years of IT and hands on experience in website development building web applications using JavaScript, NodeJS, ExpressJS, ReactJS, MongoDB, Bootstrap, MaterialUI, HTML and CSS.
-- Expertise in ReactJS class and functional components.
-- Experience in ECMAScript 6 -Knowledge Real time chat application
-- Able to quickly learn and master new technologies like MERN stack
-- Knowledgeable about the Software Development Lifecycle and Agile methods
-- High-energy, confident professional with passion for technology
-- Flexible and capable of balancing multiple projects at a time in a fast-paced environment
-- Good in managing time and organize tasks
-- Ability to comprehend ideas and integrate them into desired results
-- Successful working in both team and self-directed environments with good communication, analytical and interpersonal skills
-- Able to work smoothly even under pressure.

-#### Here are some skills I have:
 > Web development

 > Strong development skills including RESTful